Xqhare/nabu/README.md

 I wrote v0 of the `.xff` specification in just a few days, and then started working on the implementation of v0.
 After a few weeks of work and running into several issues and design oversights (as expected), I started working on v1.
 V1 has morphed the `.xff` specification from a simple, to a more complex format akin to a JSON variation capable of storing arbitrary data in a binary format.
-This library is also going to be a major part of my own tech stack.
 As `xff` is meant to be a jack of all trades, it is important that it can be used in a wide range of use-cases.

 ## Naming